ArvindHarinder1/PrivatePreviewDocs/MIMmigration.md

-## Appendix A: Creating and exporting a connector configuration in MIM Sync
+## Creating and exporting a connector configuration in MIM Sync

 You can import into Azure AD ECMA Connector Host a configuration for a specific connector from a FIM Sync or MIM Sync installation.
 Note that the MIM Sync installation is only used for configuration, not for the ongoing synchronization from Azure AD.